 We have a strong need for caring, mentoring adults in the Wahkiakum 4-H program.
 Your time, knowledge and heart for youth could make a big difference in the quality of life in your community.
 Washington State University Extension will provide you the support and training you’ll need along the way.
 You will be a valued partner in helping grow kids.
 We have a variety of volunteer opportunities depending on your time and interest; including club leaders, chaperones for local and state events, project leaders to lend expertise, and fair volunteers.
 Volunteers are asked to fill out an application and to attend a short orientation to the Wahkiakum 4-H program.
 Please contact Carrie Backman for more information at the contact information below.

-Carrie Backman, County Director and 4-H Educator, email@example.com
+Carrie Backman, County Director, email@example.com

 Lisa Frink, 4-H Program Coordinator

 25 River Street, Suite E